 This is often easier said than done, and there’s no one formula that fits all.
 Depending on your circumstances, and personal history with obsessions and compulsions, you may need a different approach.

-When you catch yourself having an obsessive thought, you might want to defuse from this thoughts by saying “I notice I’m having the thought that (insert your obsessive thought)”.
+When you catch yourself having an obsessive thought, you might want to defuse from this thought by saying “I notice I’m having the thought that (insert your obsessive thought)”.
 As you do this, you might notice how this creates some space between you and the thought, making the thought lose some of its punch.

 There’s a whole range of defusion techniques, and you might want to experiment with different defusion techniques to find out which works best for you.